simplajs/simpla-text/README.md

 ## Editing content

-The easiest way to edit `simpla-text` is by including [`simpla-admin`](http://webcomponents.org/element/SimplaElements/simpla-admin) on your site, and then just adding `#edit` to the URL.

-Alternatively, you can enter edit mode manually with Simpla (which makes all Simpla elements on a page editable) or set the `editable` property directly on `simpla-text`
+You can edit text by entering edit mode with Simpla, or setting the `editable` property directly on `simpla-text`.

 ```js
 // Enter edit mode